zx80/flask-simple-auth/README.md

 Make `autoparams` guess optional parameters based on default values.
 Fix issues with boolean type parameters.
-Enhance int type to accept other base syntaxes.
+Enhance integer type to accept other base syntaxes.
 Improve documentation to advertise this simple and elegant approach.

 ### 1.7.0